-This course includes the conceptual study of the theoretical underpinnings of selected historical and modern counseling theories related to personality development, client maturation, change process, cultural issues, and appropriate interventions.
-Students will begin to conceptualize how theory and personhood are intimately connected.
+This course includes the conceptual study of the theoretical underpinnings of selected historical and modern counseling theories. .
+These theories will be explored related to personality development, cultural relevance, client maturation, and the change process Specific theoretical interventions within various theories will be explored.
+Students will begin to conceptualize how theory, personhood, and cultural development are intimately connected in an effort to identify the theory(ies) that resonate with their counseling style.
+Cross-listed with RHB 509.